kawen25/Projects_Kailey_Wen/README.md

   frameborder="0"
 ></iframe>

+The heatmap and pivot table above shows that there isn't too high of a correlation between the month a power outage occurs and the frequency of power outage.
+However, it does show that there is a slight positive relationship with power outages and months in the summer.
+One explanation of this could be that people tend to use more electricity during the summer due to the heat.
+The plot also shows a general increase in power outage over the years which is something we saw in our previous bar plot as well.
+It also helps to reinforce the logic that power outages have increased over the years as a result of things like growing industrialization.

 ## Assessment of Missingness

+Before progressing in the investigation, I did an assessment of missingness to determine the mechanisms behind why some columns had missing values.

 ### NMAR Analysis

-Our 'CUSTOMERS.AFFECTED' column has 443 missing values.
+Our `CUSTOMERS.AFFECTED` column has 443 missing values.
 I believe that the missingness mechanism is most likely NMAR.
 The reason behind this is that those collecting the data might be less likely to record or report the numbers of customers affected if that value was smaller.

 By incorporating additional data sources or variables that explain the missingness mechanism, we can potentially make the missingness of the "Customers Affected" column missing at random (MAR) and address biases in the dataset.
-An additional column that indicates official outage severity metrics would be helpful in explaining the missingness in 'CUSTOMERS.AFFECTED.'
-If a specific outage was particularly insignificant in severity, this could explain why 'CUSTOMERS.AFFECTED' might have missing values as less severe outages would be less important to report on.
+An additional column that indicates official outage severity metrics would be helpful in explaining the missingness in `CUSTOMERS.AFFECTED` If a specific outage was particularly insignificant in severity, this could explain why `CUSTOMERS.AFFECTED` might have missing values as less severe outages would be less important to report on.
 There are several columns in the dataset that can imply severity (duration, demand loss) but upon analysis those columns are not strongly correlated and can't serve as the sole determining factor of severity.

 ### Missingness Dependency

+I noticed that in the dataset there were 471 missing values in the Cause Detail column.
+I came to the conclusion that the most likely column that could explain the missingness.
+To test the theory, I conducted a permutation test.

 **1. Cause Category Detail and Cause Category (MAR)**

+Before beginning the test, I looked into the distributions of cause category with and without cause category detail.
+From the histogram below, we notice there distribution is very different.

+<iframe
+  src="assets/mar_dist.html"
+  width="900"
+  height="600"
+  frameborder="0"
+></iframe>

 Null Hypothesis: The missingness of cause category detail is not dependent on cause category

 Alternative Hypothesis: The missingness of cause category detail is dependent on cause category

+I first created a new column indicating the missingness status of the  cause category detail column, and shuffled this column for our permutation.
+Since cause category is categorical, I used the total variation distance as my test statistic.

+<iframe
+  src="assets/permutation.html"
+  width="900"
+  height="600"
+  frameborder="0"
+></iframe>

-After conducting the permutation test, I found that the p-value is equal to 0.
-This tells us that the observed difference in distribution is unlikely to occur by random chance alone.
-Therefore, I have evidence to reject the null hypothesis that the missingness of 'DETAIL.MISSING' is independent of 'CAUSE.CATEGORY'.
+After conducting the permutation test, I found that the p-value was equal to 0.
+This tells me that the observed difference in distribution is unlikely to occur by random chance alone.
+Therefore, I have evidence to reject the null hypothesis that the missingness of `DETAIL.MISSING` is independent of `CAUSE.CATEGORY`

-Based on this result, I can conclude that there is a significant association between the missingness of 'DETAIL.MISSING' and the values of 'CAUSE.CATEGORY'.
-In other words, I can conclude that the reason for missingness in the 'DETAIL.MISSING' column is highly likely to be dependent on the categories of the 'CAUSE.CATEGORY' column.
-Thus, we can say that the missing mechanism of 'DETAIL.MISSING' is MAR.
+Based on this result, I can conclude that there is a significant association between the missingness of `DETAIL.MISSING` and the values of `CAUSE.CATEGORY` In other words, I can conclude that the reason for missingness in the `DETAIL.MISSING` column is highly likely to be dependent on the categories of the `CAUSE.CATEGORY` column.
+Thus, we can say that the missing mechanism of `DETAIL.MISSING` is MAR.